 The possible sea level rise will affect low lying and coastal countries.
-Millions of people would be displaced annually), in addition to the current level of Official Development Assistance transfer, Bangladesh called for an IPR for MVCs for the technologies essential of adaptation and mitigation.
-Although it was opposed by many countries while tabled few months back, now a days a good number of countries have been supporting the demand.
-Bangladesh from their homes, occupations and livelihood and many would be thrown into poverty.
+Millions of people would be displaced from their homes, occupations and livelihood and many would be thrown into poverty.
 It will enhance rural to urban migration and generate social conflicts in near future.
 International migration policies and programmes are to be reformulated in the light of influx of climate refugees particularly from the developing countries.
 Assistance should be provided to enable people to stay within their own community and culture before people are forced to move.
 Local and regional scale rehabilitation and resettlement are to be advanced before the on set of sea level rise to a greater extent.
 The Aila affected displaced-people need greater rehabilitation and resettlement supports in Bangladesh.